 a.
 Any one of the following are appropriate verification of age: a birth certificate; a birth registration issued by an appropriate government agency or board of health records; a passport; an alien registration card issued by the United States Government; a certificate issued by the Immigration and Naturalization Service attesting to age; a current driver's license; an un-expired federal, state or local government identification card (if documentation of date of birth is required); or a certification of a United States citizen born abroad issued by the appropriate government agency.
 Hospital, baptismal or religious certificates will not be accepted.
-(With the state-wide registration system, birth dates need only be verified one time by a club official; the record is then kept with the state for as long as the player is registered with WYSA.)
-Photos must be uploaded for any player where the league/competition requires it.
+(With the new state-wide registration system, birth dates need only be verified one time at the MAYSA office; the record is then kept with the state for as long as the player is registered with WYSA.)

-2.2.4 Player Pass Cards
+2.3.4 Player Pass Cards

 MAYSA Leagues do not require player pass cards.
-However, any teams or players from the MAYSA district requiring player pass cards for other/separate leagues can request issuance of US Youth Soccer 'Player Passes', which can be produced by the club admin once the player is verified it the state system.
+However, any teams or players from the MAYSA district requiring player pass cards for other/separate leagues can request issuance of US Youth Soccer 'Player Passes', stamped by WYSA and produced by MAYSA once player birth dates have been verified.

 - a.
-Player Passes are valid for the competition year in which they are issued.
-Clubs are responsible for printing and laminating player passes when required by league/event. - b.
+Player Passes are valid for the seasonal year in which they are issued.
+They are distributed before the start of season, or when a new competitive player is registered. - b.
 The 'No Pass, No Play' rule is enforced by the referees for those players and teams in leagues requiring player pass cards